Search underway for missing Bella Vista woman

-BELLA VISTA -- Rescue crews are searching for a Bella Vista woman missing from Brookfield Assisted Living and Memory Care, according to a city press release.
+BELLA VISTA -- Rescue crews were searching Friday for a Bella Vista woman missing from Brookfield Assisted Living and Memory Care, according to a city news release.

 Barbara Doyle, 74, wandered off on foot at 3 p.m.
 Thursday from the facility at 3 Highlands Crossing Drive, according to a release from the Bella Vista Police Department.
 She left after being admitted earlier that day, according to the release.